|

 contact with water and intended for human consumption

-Act No. 258/2000 Coll., on protection of public health and
+on protection of public health and

-amendment to some related Acts (as amended) in section 5 paragraph 2 states: „The producer or importer of a product
+amendment to some related Acts (as amended) in section 5 paragraph 2 states: „The producer or

-coming into direct contact with water shall be obliged, prior to placement
+importer of a product coming into direct contact with water shall be obliged,

-this Act and, in relation to construction products, with respect to a person
+83c) pursuant to this Act and, in relation to construction products, with

-authorized pursuant to the special regulation,4a) verification, in a manner
+respect to a person authorized pursuant to the special regulation,4a)

-stipulated in an implementing regulation, that there is no undesirable effect
+verification, in a manner stipulated in an implementing regulation, that

-on drinking or hot water; the producer or importer shall be obliged to have a
+there is no undesirable effect on drinking or hot water; the producer or

-record of the verification.
-The manner of evaluating this verification and
+importer shall be obliged to have a record of the verification.
+The manner of

-the manner and scope of keeping records of verifications shall be stipulated
+evaluating this verification and the manner and scope of keeping records of

-in an implementing regulation.“ It follows from the foregoing that an
+verifications shall be stipulated in an implementing regulation.“ It follows from the

-authorized body provides assessment of construction products according to act
+foregoing that an authorized body provides assessment of construction

-No. 22/1997 Coll. and
+products according to act No. 22/1997 Coll.

-water shall meet the limits of extraction An extraction The proportion of water pollution
+contact with water shall meet the limits of extraction An extraction The proportion of water pollution

 determined by an extraction c)